microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 #### Run e2e tests locally with notebook data

 1. git clone <https://github.com/microsoft/responsible-ai-widget>
-2. `cd responsible-ai-widgets` (It is recommended to create a new virtual environment and install the dependencies)
+2. `cd responsible-ai-toolbox` (It is recommended to create a new virtual environment and install the dependencies)
 3. `yarn install`
 4. `yarn buildall` or `yarn build widget`
 5. `pip install -e responsibleai` to install responsibleai locally.